adodrndarr/Star-Wars__Frontend-SPA/README.md

 Small Game React Application to practice some basic features of the library like:

--components
+- components
--property/event binding
+- property/event binding
--effects
+- effects
--context API
+- context API
--state management and overall project organization.
+- state management and overall project organization.